Victoria Woodhull: Legacy and honors

 The 1980 Broadway musical Onward Victoria was inspired by Woodhull's life.

 The Woodhull Institute for Ethical Leadership was founded by Naomi Wolf and Margot Magowan in 1997.

 In 2001, Victoria Woodhull was posthumously inducted into the National Women's Hall of Fame.

 The Woodhull Sexual Freedom Alliance is an American human rights and sexual freedom advocacy organization, it was founded in 2003, and it is named in honor of Victoria Woodhull.

 She was honored by the Office of the Manhattan Borough President in March 2008 and she was also included on a map of historical sites which are related or dedicated to important women.

-On September 26, 2008, she posthumously received the "Ronald H. Brown Trailblazer Award" from the St. John's University School of Law in Queens, New York.
-Mary L. Shearer, owner of the registered trademark Victoria Woodhull® and a great-great-grand-stepdaughter of Col. James H. Blood, accepted the award on Victoria Woodhull's behalf.
+On September 26, 2008, she was posthumously awarded the "Ronald H. Brown Trailblazer Award" from the St. John's University School of Law in Queens, New York.
+Mary L. Shearer, owner of the registered trademark Victoria Woodhull and a great-granddaughter of Col. James H. Blood's step-son, accepted the award on Victoria Woodhull's behalf.
 Trailblazer Awards are presented "to individuals whose work and activities in the business and community demonstrate a commitment to uplifting under-represented groups and individuals."

 Victoria Bond composed the opera Mrs. President about Woodhull.
 It premiered in 2012 in Anchorage, Alaska.

 In March 2017, Amazon Studios announced production of a movie based on her life, produced by and starring Brie Larson as Victoria Woodhull.